|Funding Program:||Investment Road and Rail Program

 It aims to improve freight reliability for Queensland’s north-south general supply chain, enhance regional connectivity for key industries and boost accessibility for rural residents travelling to Townsville for essential health services.

 Safety will be enhanced with the elimination of two at-grade rail crossings at the Bruce Highway intersections with the Woodstock Giru Road and Hodel Road, south of Haughton.

 The Australian Government has committed up to $411.5 million towards the project, in partnership with the Queensland Government.

-Major construction is set to commence early 2019, and is expected to be completed in mid-2021, weather permitting.
+Major construction commenced in April 2019, and is expected to be completed in mid-2021, weather permitting.